OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-gentle-introduction.md

   </NodeDescriptions>
 </MermaidWithHtml>

-- You can think of Orbit chains as **deployable, configurable forks of Arbitrum's L2 Nitro technology stack** that are tightly coupled to Arbitrum's L2 chains.
+- You can think of Orbit chains as **deployable, configurable instances of the Arbitrum Nitro tech stack**.
 - You can also think of them as **tailored chains** - chains tailored precisely to **your exact use-case and business needs**.
 - This gives you another way to **progressively decentralize** your applications and **incrementally adopt** the properties and security assumptions of Ethereum's base layer.
-- It also lets you continuously integrate improvements made to the <a data-quicklook-from="arbitrum-nitro">Arbitrum Nitro</a> stack (the code that powers the nodes that support Arbitrum's L2 and Orbit chains).
+- Every Orbit chain can be configured to be either a <a data-quicklook-from='arbitrum-rollup-protocol'>Rollup</a> or <a data-quicklook-from='arbitrum-anytrust-protocol'>AnyTrust</a> Chain.
-- Note that <a data-quicklook-from="arbitrum-one">Arbitrum One</a> and <a data-quicklook-from="arbitrum-nova">Arbitrum Nova</a> implement the <a data-quicklook-from='arbitrum-rollup-protocol'>Arbitrum Rollup</a> and <a data-quicklook-from='arbitrum-anytrust-protocol'>AnyTrust</a> protocols, respectively.
-Every Orbit chain can be configured to use either Rollup or AnyTrust — it's your choice![^1]
+  - Note that <a data-quicklook-from="arbitrum-one">Arbitrum One</a> is an example of a rollup, and <a data-quicklook-from="arbitrum-nova">Arbitrum Nova</a> is an example of an AnyTrust chain.
 - Arbitrum One and Arbitrum Nova are owned and governed by the [Arbitrum DAO](https://docs.arbitrum.foundation/concepts/arbitrum-dao).
 With Orbit chains, _you_ determine the way that your chain is governed.
-  - The [Arbitrum DAO](https://docs.arbitrum.foundation/concepts/arbitrum-dao) owns and governs the L2 chains that your Orbit chain can settle to.
-Refer to the [Arbitrum DAO docs](https://docs.arbitrum.foundation/new-arb-chains) to learn more about the Arbitrum DAO's purpose, protocols, and role with regard to Orbit chains.

 ### What problem does Orbit solve?